 Considered one of the best beaches in the area, this 166 acres of land houses great facilities, including plenty of parking, bathrooms, beach rental equipment, food stands, and picnic spots.
 Sit and take in the quiet, serene water, play in the waves, or snorkel on an offshore reef.
 The park is open daily from 8 a.m. till sundown.
 There is a small admission fee, so bring sure to bring some cash.

 What better way to experience the seafaring lifestyle than to hit the high seas – normally calm and deep blue in this neck of the woods!
 Take a chartered tour or fishing excursion into the Gulf of Mexico and became the fisherman (or woman) you always dreamed of being.
 Check out Ms.B.Haven Fishing & Eco Charters, Double R’s Fishing and Tour Co., Captain James Webb’s Charters, or Fishing Solves Everything to name a few.

 Try to make the time to head out on one of the many boat tours in the Naples area.
 Whether it’s a sailboat, a pontoon, an airboat or a kayak, you’ll find it VERY relaxing.
 Head out into the Gulf of Mexico to see dolphins or make maybe explore the pristine Everglades, natural Florida at it’s finest.
 Hey, whatever “floats your boat”.

 10. Third Street South

 Known as “the birthplace of Naples” this quaint area lies just two blocks from the Naples Pier.
-Surrounded by historic bungalows and beach cottages, the neighbourhood offers colourful bistros, all manner of restaurants, unique shops, courtyards, fountains, art, and is, regarded by many as the heart of the city.
+Surrounded by historic bungalows and beach cottages, the neighborhood offers colorful bistros, all manner of restaurants, unique shops, courtyards, fountains, art, and is, regarded my many as the heart of the city.